mattbanks/mls-next-news-scraper/README.md

 ## Output Files

-The scraper generates two output files in the `output/` directory:
+The scraper generates two output files in the `output/` directory (these are temporary and not committed):

 - **`mls_next_news.xml`**: RSS feed for your feed reader
 - **`mls_next_articles.json`**: JSON backup with all extracted article data

+**Note**: These files are generated locally for testing and by the GitHub workflow.
+The actual RSS feeds are served from the `rss-feeds` branch at the URLs below.

 ## RSS Feed Details